 Comprehensive Conduction, Convection, and Phase Change Formulation

-TEMP/W uses a finite element-based formulation
+TEMP/W and TEMP3D use a finite element-based formulation

 to analyze thermal changes in the ground due to environmental changes or due to

 the construction of facilities such as buildings or pipelines.
 The

 comprehensive formulation makes it possible to analyze both simple and highly

 complex geothermal problems.
 TEMP/W and TEMP3D can be applied to the geothermal analysis

 and design of geotechnical, civil, and mining engineering projects, including